Courses I teach include:

 This course focuses on how the central elements of the discipline of anthropology (theory, method, argument) have been informed across time.
-Students learn that no matter how strong an argument appears, it must be interpreted, and its worth and value must be subject to intellectual scrutiny.
-Through critical, self-reflexive thought, we learn to understand the cultural and intellectual context in which the discipline evolved.
-We will study several different traditions in the field of anthropology, including evolutionary theory, American historicism, political economy, structuralism, poststructuralism, postmodernism, postcolonialism, feminism, globalization and transnationalism, and the anthropology of violence and war.
+We study different traditions in the field of anthropology, including evolutionary theory, American historicism, political economy, structuralism, poststructuralism, postmodernism, postcolonialism, feminism, globalization and transnationalism, biopower, and affect.
 The goal is be conversant with historic and contemporary trends in social theory that have influenced the discipline of anthropology; more importantly, we learn how these ideas shape contemporary social policy and can be used in a range of ways to understand and interpret contemporary social problems.

-Anthropology has been “applied” in various forms throughout its history.
-However, the field of applied anthropology took root in the middle of the twentieth century.
+Anthropology has been “applied” in various forms throughout its history, but it took root in the discipline in the middle of the twentieth century.
 This course explores some of applied anthropology’s most significant origins, debates, and applications.
-The first half of the course considers the politics of anthropological research, tracing its evolution from colonial beginnings, through upheaval and critique in the 1960s and 1970s, to various postcolonial and applied responses to these criticisms.
-The second half of the course focuses on how contemporary applied anthropologists address social issues like poverty, neoliberalism, criminal justice, race, immigration, labor, health care, human rights, and the military.
+The first half of the course considers the politics of anthropological research, tracing its evolution from colonial encounters, through upheaval and critique in the 1970s and 1980s, to various postcolonial and applied responses to these criticisms.
+The second half of the course focuses on how contemporary applied anthropologists address social issues like healthcare, poverty, neoliberalism, criminal (in)justice, racism, immigration, climate change, human rights, and the military.
 Ultimately, the course seeks to locate today’s applied anthropology within a larger disciplinary tradition that is both critical and engaged, and to explore possibilities for a new terrain beyond the “practice” versus “theory” chasm.

-This is an intermediate and graduate level anthropology class about the role of gender in society that draws information from a wide variety of cultures.
+I teach introductory, intermediate and graduate-level anthropology courses about the role of gender in society that draws information from a wide variety of sources and cultures.
 “Gender” is a powerful force, something that shapes an individual’s or a group’s identity, power, influence, and authority.
-This class will investigate the categories of gender in anthropology, in contemporary public and private life, in work, medicine, and the media, and through migration.
-We will discuss how gender intersects with race/ethnicity, class, religion, and sexuality, and how these intersections affect people in the U.S. and in other cultures in a variety of ways.
-We will also address how notions of gender are shaped by ideas about femininity and masculinity, reproduction, beauty, and militarization.
-Finally, we will discuss the ways that people subscribe to and/or resist gender norms.
+These courses investigate categories of gender in anthropology, in contemporary public and private life, in work, health, the media, and through migration.
+We discuss how gender intersects with race, ethnicity, class, religion, nation, and sexuality, and how these intersections affect people in a variety of ways.
+We address how notions of gender are shaped by ideas about femininity and masculinity, reproduction, beauty, and militarism, and the ways that people subscribe to and/or resist gender norms.

 WGS 220 is an interdisciplinary introduction to international women’s studies with an emphasis on contemporary issues framed by historical context.
 Students will learn how gender is produced historically and in culturally specific ways.
 The course emphasizes a transnational approach to women and gender studies, insisting that gender cannot be understood alone but is rather part of a larger constellation that includes histories of colonialism, contemporary globalization, transnational mobilities, and capitalist production and consumption.

 My pedagogy strives to be inclusive of students with diverse backgrounds and ways of being in the world.
-I believe that learning to ask good questions in the classroom is as important as asking good questions during the research process.
-Good discussion in class that allows for a wide array of perspectives facilitates learning well beyond the classroom.
-My goal is to be a strong mentor, not only in the classroom or in research, but in terms of global citizenship and membership in multiple communities.
-As such, in my classes, we examine “official” (e.g. government websites) and “unofficial” versions of culture (e.g. social media) from around the world and learn to see the world from a variety of perspectives, top-down and bottom-up, from those with a lot of power and those with little power.
-To do this, I have students participate in a wide variety of exercises from more traditional small and large group discussion and student-led presentations to interactive, hands-on ethnographic activities, mapping (cognitive mapping and GIS on smart phones), and discourse analysis of social media, music, and popular culture.
+We examine “official” (e.g. government websites) and “unofficial” versions of culture (e.g. social media and ethnographic accounts of everyday life) from around the world and learn to see the world from a variety of perspectives, top-down and bottom-up, from those with a lot of power and those with little power.
+To do this, I have students participate in a wide variety of exercises from more traditional small and large group discussion and student-led presentations to interactive, hands-on ethnographic activities, mapping, gaming, and discourse analysis of social media, music, and popular culture.
 I welcome ideas to make the classroom environment more engaging, fun, diverse, and inclusive.